 #31 Don’t wear your wedding ring.

 While wedding rings might keep away unwanted advances at the gym, they also put you in danger.
 If you don’t believe me, then just Google “ring avulsion.”
-Actually, don’t.
+Actually, don’t — you won’t be able to unsee that.
 Instead, take off your ring when you lift.
 Or get a silicone ring off Amazon (they’re super cheap and safe!).

 There you have it.
 31 things to know about Strong Curves.
 Any questions or comments?
 Leave your replies below!